Signaling mechanisms in Cellular Homeostasis

 Module 3 - Signaling in space and time

-- Lectures: Biochemical approaches for the understanding of processes integrating signaling with subcellular structures
+- Biochemical approaches for the understanding of processes integrating signaling with subcellular structures

 - Structural approaches for the understanding of signal transduction in molecular detail